Wondering what client gallery delivery option to choose? Let’s compare two great choices, Pixieset vs Shootproof!

 Pixieset doesn’t have any integrations available currently.
 ShootProof has integrations available for Tave, 17hats, Iris Works, Light Blue, Pixifi, ShootQ, Triple Scoop Music, Kiss Books, Album Parrot, ProShow Web, ShootDotEdit, Two Bright Lights, and Studio Ninja.

 Pixieset has email support.
 ShootProof has phone and email support + training videos on their website.

 Pixieset is off to a good start.
 They have slightly more modern client galleries from a visual standpoint and it’s cool that you can build out your whole website with them as well.
-ShootProof is hands down more feature-rich than Pixieset, plus, they can be easily integrated with most popular studio management systems.
-ShootProof was the first Commission-free Client Gallery platform on the market and has come a long way since its initial days, meaning Pixieset has some substantial catching up to do when it comes to features, support, and integrations.
+ShootProof is hands down more feature rich than Pixieset, plus, they can be easily integrated with most popular studio management systems.
+ShootProof was the first Commission-free Client Gallery platform on the market and has come a long way since their initial days, meaning Pixieset has some substantial catching up to do when it comes to Features, Support, & Integrations.

 If you’re just gettings started and need the simplest solution then, Pixieset could be perfect for you.
 If you’re looking for deeper business functionality that helps you run and grow your business and features that could save you hours of your time each day: email marketing, contracts, invoicing, open invoice reminders to clients, reporting, and so many more capabilities a growing business needs, then ShootProof is likely the better route.
 I ultimately went with ShootProof simply due to the electronic contract and payment options.
 Both options are wonderful, so check out both and see what fits your business the best!